 For Jitendra, a father of eight-year-old Kalpana, the school has reawakened hope in him.
 "My daughter is hearing impaired and couldn't speak, read or write properly.
-But, after she has come here, she has now, and my daughter has shown considerable improvement," said Thakur.
+But, after she has come here, she has improved tremendously.
+Today, Kalpana writes a lot more, communicates a lot better and is showing overall improvement," he said.